allyoucaneatsushiin/pest-control/Fly-Control-Portland-OR-877-374-4514-Prevention-Same-Day-Emergency-Treatment-Near-Me.md

 - **Light Management Strategies**: Reducing attraction factors around your property

-## Commercial Fly Control Services for Portland OR Businesses
+## Commercial Fly Control Services for Portland OR OR Businesses

-Our business-focused fly management services help Portland OR establishments maintain proper sanitation and comply with health regulations.
+Our business-focused fly management services help Portland OR OR establishments maintain proper sanitation and comply with health regulations.
 We provide specialized solutions for:

 - Restaurants and food service facilities